A Brief History of Containers: From the 1970s to 2017

 CloudFoundry started Warden in 2011, using LXC in the

 early stages and later replacing it with its own implementation.
 Warden can isolate environments on any operating system, running as a daemon and providing an API for container management.
 It developed a client-server model to manage a collection of containers across multiple hosts, and Warden includes a service to manage cgroups, namespaces and the process life cycle.

 Let Me Contain That For You (LMCTFY) kicked off in 2013 as an open-source version of Google's container stack, providing Linux application containers.
 Applications can be made “container aware,” creating and managing their own subcontainers.
 Active deployment in LMCTFY stopped in 2015 after Google started contributing core LMCTFY concepts to libcontainer, which is now part of the Open Container Foundation.

-That’s my (not so brief) summation of the pre-Docker container landscape.
-All those iterations had their adopters and devotees, but when Docker emerged in 2013, containers exploded in popularity.
+When Docker emerged in 2013, containers exploded in popularity.
 It’s no coincidence the growth of Docker and container use goes hand-in-hand.

 Just as Warden did, Docker also used LXC in its initial stages and later replaced that container manager with its own library, libcontainer.
-But I’ve no doubt that Docker separated itself from the pack by offering an entire ecosystem for container management.
+But there’s no doubt that Docker separated itself from the pack by offering an entire ecosystem for container management.

 2016: The Importance of Container Security Is Revealed